LucidOpsHQ/shottys-cola-service/DOCUMENT_FETCHING_README.md

-# COLA Document Fetching & PDF Upload
+# COLA Document Fetching & HTML Upload

-This document explains the new document fetching functionality that automatically downloads COLA documents from TTB and uploads them as PDFs to Airtable.
+This document explains the new document fetching functionality that automatically downloads COLA documents from TTB and uploads them as HTML files to Airtable.

 ## Overview

-The system now supports automatic fetching and uploading of COLA documents (TTB Form 5100.31) as PDF files directly to your Airtable records.
+The system now supports automatic fetching and uploading of COLA documents (TTB Form 5100.31) as HTML files directly to your Airtable records.
 When enabled, the system will:

 1. **Fetch the COLA document page** from TTB for each record
 2. **Handle captchas automatically** using 2Captcha service
-3. **Convert HTML to PDF** using Playwright (headless browser)
-4. **Upload PDF directly to Airtable** attachment field named "COLA"
+3. **Upload HTML directly to Airtable** attachment field named "COLA"

 ## Architecture

 ### Key Components

-- **`cola_document_fetcher.py`**: Handles document fetching, captcha solving, and PDF generation
+- **`cola_document_fetcher.py`**: Handles document fetching and captcha solving
   - `TwoCaptchaSolver`: Integrates with 2Captcha API for automatic captcha solving
   - `ColaDocumentFetcher`: Main class that orchestrates the workflow
   - Uses the global httpx client from `scraper.py` for session management

-- **`adapters.py`**: Extended with PDF upload functionality
+- **`adapters.py`**: Extended with HTML upload functionality
-  - `_fetch_and_upload_document()`: Fetches and uploads PDFs for individual records
+  - `_fetch_and_upload_document()`: Fetches and uploads HTML documents for individual records
-  - `_upload_pdf_to_record()`: Uploads PDF bytes to Airtable attachment field
+  - `_upload_html_to_record()`: Uploads HTML content to Airtable attachment field
   - Integrated into `create_items()` and `update_item()` methods

 ### Workflow